alibakh62/Robotics/notes/slam/1_occupancy_grid_mapping.md

 Find the codes [here](codes/occupancy_grid_mapping/main.cpp)

 ## Inverse Sensor Model
+Inverse sensor model helps to determine probability for the cells on the border.
+Because they're partially observed, it's hard to calculate their probabilities.

 Here is the pseudo algorithm for the inverse sensor model:

 <p align="center">